-Property taxes and utilities were up 1% in the quarter.
+Property taxes and utilities were up 4% in the quarter, and up 3% year-to-date.
 Utility costs, including heating and power costs, have seen significant increases over the last 12 months.
-Weather conditions in the regions where our assets are located can also impact both heating and air conditioning, the major utility consumers.
+Weather conditions in the regions where our assets are located can also impact both heating and air conditioning usage, which can lead to large swings in the volume of natural gas and electricity used.
 Property tax increases were the result of increased mill rates over the prior year.

-Q1-2023 operating expenses were up due to the timing of maintenance projects and overall inflationary pressures which are impacting all industries.
+Q2-2023 operating expenses were down 5% in the quarter and up slightly by 1% year-to-date.
+This variance in the periods can vary quarter over quarter due to the timing of maintenance projects and overall inflationary pressures which are impacting all industries.